Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 Just as food can be improved with a little hot sauce, so too can songs be enhanced with a bit of reverb.
 From surf rock and techno to trap music, ambient, and even religious choirs, the shimmering echoes of reverb tails are all over modern music.

-Indeed, the songs featuring quality reverb are too inumerable to catalog.
+Indeed, the songs featuring quality reverb are practically infinite.
 So, we’re going to take a look at some of the most unique uses of reverb in popular music history.
 No common reverb mistakes here.

 As always, many worthy tracks will be left off this list.
 Ideally, these tracks will get us all thinking about how to approach reverb for various musical genres.